History

 Photo credit: Asheville Citizen Times, “Visiting Our Past: Southside had community before renewal and integration“.

-Today Southside is a rapidly gentrifying neighborhood, where home prices have skyrocketed since 2016 (Asheville Citizen Times, “New Report: Southside home sale value hikes higher than any other Buncombe neighborhood’s“).
+Southside is now a rapidly gentrifying neighborhood, where home prices have skyrocketed since 2016 (Asheville Citizen Times, “New Report: Southside home sale value hikes higher than any other Buncombe neighborhood’s“).
 Just like redlining has historically blocked Black people from being able to purchase homes in our own neighborhoods, gentrification breaks up our communities, prevents us from connecting with the land, and disempowers us economically.
-The neighborhood also exists in food apartheid and is home to nearly 50% of Asheville’s public housing, including Erskine, Walton Street and Livingston Heights.
+Since the last grocery market closed its doors in 1975, Southside has been in a state of food apartheid.
+The neighborhood is home to more public housing than any other neighborhood in Asheville, and as such many residents have named cost and lack of vehicle access as barriers to accessing nutritious food.

-Southside (pictured central in red on map) has seen the greatest increase in average home sales price of any neighborhood in Buncombe County, though other Black neighborhoods such as Shiloh have also been severely affected by gentrification.
+Southside (pictured central in red on map) has seen the greatest increase in average home sales price of any neighborhood in Buncombe County at 116% over 5 years, though other Black neighborhoods such as Shiloh have been severely affected by gentrification as well.
+Inflated costs make it hard for long-time neighborhood residents to buy homes and continue living in their communities.

 Photo credit: Asheville Citizen Times, “New Report: Southside home sale value hikes higher than any other Buncombe neighborhood’s“.

-Founded as “Southside Community Garden” in 2014 by neighborhood residents Roy Harris, Shuvonda Harper, Musa Farfan, and Gwen Hill as a way to bring healthy food to Southside, the farm originally consisted exclusively of row crops but later evolved to also include a hoop house, raised beds, fruit trees, berry bushes, and a pavilion.
-In addition to the farm plot at 133 Livingston Street, SCF also cares for Southside Community Orchard, a 0.15 acre apple orchard adjacent to Herb Watts Park at 214 Livingston Street.
-This year, the farm team is working hard to improve the orchard space and turn it into a diverse food forest including berries, culinary herbs, and medicinal plants.
+SCF was founded as “Southside Community Garden” in 2014 by neighborhood residents Shuvonda Harper, Musa Farfan, Roy Harris, and Gwen Hill as a way to provide healthy food within Southside.
+Originally, residents dreamed of starting a grocery market in the neighborhood, but because they did not have the funding to do so, the community farm was born out of necessity and innovation.
+The farm originally consisted exclusively of row crops but later evolved to also include a hoop house, raised beds, fruit trees, berry bushes, and a pavilion.
+In addition to the farm plot at 133 Livingston Street, SCF also cares for Southside Community Orchard (a small apple orchard and food forest adjacent to Herb Watts Park at 214 Livingston Street) and a medicinal herb plot next to Christine Avery Learning Center (59 Gaston St).
+In 2021 we took another step towards community food sovereignty when we started the BIPOC Farmers Market as a way to support Black and Brown vendors and bring diverse, EBT-accessible foods to the neighborhood.

-Southside Community Farm is dedicated to building collective power as marginalized people.
-We believe in creating pathways to free, healthy food access, building small-scale economic power through our BIPOC farmers market, and celebrating the richness of Black culture.
-With little to no healthy food options locally available, Southside Community Farm strives to provide not only our own produce but a collaborative route to food justice through partnerships, educational programming, and events.
+Today, Southside Community Farm continues in its dedication to building collective power as marginalized people.
+We believe in creating pathways to free, healthy food access, building small-scale economic power, and celebrating the richness of Black culture.
 While the history of Southside can be viewed through a lens of oppression and loss, we believe in celebrating the resilience of our people through abundance, connection, and the healing power of good food.